cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

     - \usepackage{indentfirst}
     - \usepackage{fontspec}
     - \usepackage{lilyglyphs}
+    - \usepackage{url}
     - \setlength\parindent{24pt}
     - \doublespacing
 ...

 # Introduction
 Danish composer Hans Abrahamsen’s piece for large ensemble, *Wald* (2009), is a "series of variations" building on the opening of his earlier piece for woodwind quintet entitled *Walden* (1978).
 This return to his own music stemmed from a crisis in Abrahamsen’s compositional life, between 1991 and 1999, when he took an extended break from composing.
-During this time, Abrahamsen experienced debilitating writer's block; he wrote that he was "paralyzed by the white paper" and "felt that his music had become so complex that he no longer had the tools to create what he tried to imagine."[@NYT] While he stopped producing new work, he did not stop working.
+During this time, Abrahamsen experienced debilitating writer's block; he wrote that he was "paralyzed by the white paper" and "felt that his music had become so complex that he no longer had the tools to create what he tried to imagine."[@NYT] While he slowed in producing new work, he did not stop working.
 Throughout this period, which he calls the "fermata" of his compositional life, Abrahamsen found inspiration in arranging and orchestrating other composers' works as well as his own earlier pieces.
 This period of reflection, contemplation, and private work provided the necessary catalyst leading to a new stylistic period, one built upon the foundations of his first period but extended beyond it to new territory.

 A precocious young composer, Abrahamsen had written a confident body of work by age 27 (1979) and was a prominent figure associated with the Danish "New Simplicity" movement.
 This movement was largely a reaction against Darmstadt serialism which sought to "establish a perceptible sense of form and to evolve a new relationship with past musical styles and objects."[@Ernste, p.
 8] Abrahamsen's works of this first period, including *Ten Preludes for String Quartet* (1973), *Stratifications* (1975), *Winternacht* (1976-78), and *Walden* (1978), blended the clarity of expression and economy of musical materials associated with "New Simplicity" along with elements of neo-classicism, neo-romanticism, and collage-like polystylism.
 Later first period works, like *Six Pieces* (1984) for horn, violin, and piano, and *Märchenbilder* (1984), and *Lied in Fall* (1987) show a greater sense of chromaticism and denser, more granular textures, perhaps revealing the influence of his teacher György Ligeti.